MyCryptoHQ/support.mycrypto.com/src/content/ens/manually-revealing-ens-bid.md

 3. Generate and sign your transaction.

-4. Click your TX hash after you send it.
-Ensure there are no errors (you may have to refresh after about a minute.)
+4. Click your transaction hash after you send it.
+Ensure that there are no errors (you may have to refresh after about a minute).

 5. Then, in a new tab, go to [Etherscan](https://etherscan.io/enslookup?q=yourname.eth) and type in the name you bid on.
-Ensure that you see a very recent transaction from your address with "Unseal Bid" next to it.
+You should see a very recent transaction from your address with "Unseal Bid" next to it.